 Learn from those who have been there, done that in the world of events.
 Your opportunity to tap into a collective 120 years of experience in delivering events around the world.

 In an industry that has never been more competitive, to attract your audiences’ attention, you must dare to be different.
 This session gives you the opportunity to step into the minds of a number of successful creative professionals to see how they do things differently.

 Digitile: The perfect blend of digital and tactile to enhance the human interaction

 Everyone is striving to be innovative and technology is playing an ever important role in delivering customer experience.
 Jeremy looks at how you can add real, tangible value to the experience and increase customer interaction, engagement and change behavior.

 Industry 4.0 is affecting almost every industry worldwide and is rapidly transforming how businesses operate.
 This transformation has the potential to provide a major boost to Australia’s economic competitiveness and will have an impact on the events industry.

-This forward-thinking closing panel brings together leaders in their respective fields to uncover exactly what will be impacting the events we deliver in the next twelve months and beyond.
+This panel brings together leaders to uncover exactly what will be impacting the events we deliver in the next twelve months and beyond.
 How do we plan for these innovations and influences including wellness, personalisation and globalisation?